-This Kusudama is based on a beautiful flower model, folded from a pentagon and originally created by Carmen Sprung (Germany).
+This Kusudama can be considered modular origami, and it is based on a beautiful flower model, folded from a pentagon and originally created by Carmen Sprung (Germany).
 She calls it “carambola” perhaps because of its resemblance to a cross section of a carambola –also known as star fruit.

 On her website, Happy Folding, Sara Adams (Germany) presents a video showing how to make a pentagon and how to fold the origami carambola.
 The folding process, as Sara demonstrates, is both easy and pleasing.